walmsles/lambda-powertools-coding-workshop/README.md

 - Installing aws-lambda-powertools (for python)
 - Linking the Global AWS Lambda Powertools Layer into your project

+The labs presented here will shocwase the core Lambda Powertools utilities: Logger, Tracer, Metrics and Event Source Data Classes.
+With these 4 simple additions to your projects you will supercharge your lambda skills and best practice!

 ## Lab 1: Cloud9 IDE Setup

 This lab will walk through Cloud9 IDE setup and introduce the project and deploy the core "Hello World" API as a starting point.